ndronos/c-nomorph/C-as-Punk-Rock.md

 this might be in a code file as-is, or it might be in a header file inserted via line like `#include "mydeclarations.h".

+A *block* is a unity of code to be treated as a unit, surrounded by curly braces.
+Thus, a function definition is a declaration immediately followed by a single block of code to be executed when the function runs.

 (Klemens, 2015) C 101 pp. 347-348
 ```